kevinharv/kevinharv/README.md

 # 🤵 About Me
-Hi, I'm Kevin, a Student Development Supervisor and Computer Science student at the University of Texas at Dallas.
-I'm on track to complete my undergraduate degree in December 2024, after which I hope to build a successful career centered around the development of great software that provides real value!

 Hi, I'm Kevin, an Associate Software Engineer at Southwest Airlines.
 I recently completed by Bachelor's of Science in Computer Science at The University of Texas at Dallas.
 I center myself around leveraging modern technology to generate real value for people.

 # 😍 My Passions